takashito/ew-graphql/README.md

 ## Known EW Issue

+- sending query via POST will not work due to [EdgeWorker limitation](https://learn.akamai.com/en-us/webhelp/edgeworkers/edgeworkers-user-guide/GUID-F709406E-2D67-4996-B619-91E90F04EDF2.html)

-when upload bundle file to sandbox or staging, you will see error
+- when upload bundle file to sandbox or staging, you will see error
 ```
 ERROR: got unexpected response from API:
 {